shibasisr/shibasisr.github.io/_pages/home.md

 ---
 permalink: /
-title: "Who am I ?"
+title: "Introduction"
 excerpt: "Home"
 author_profile: true
 ---
-As a kid I often broke things apart to figure out 'howstuffworks' causing a great deal of exasperation to the ones around me.
-My pursuit to explore the building blocks of everyday objects eventually led me towards studying elementary particle physics.
-The challenge of extracting meaningful information from myriad collisions of subatomic particles and validating it against theory predictions keeps me occupied for most of the time.
-For the rest, I dabble with current technological advances and history of science.

-I work on particle physics phenomenology focusing on bottom quark decays.
-In particular, I study the decays of bottom quark bound states which are produced copiously in experiments like Belle, Babar and LHCb.
-These decays play a very important role in our understanding of the Standard Model of elementary particles.
-My job is to analyze experimental signals of such bottom hadron decays using model-independent methods and look for footprints of physics beyond the Standard Model.
+From a young age, I was fascinated by how things work—a curiosity that eventually led me to elementary particle physics.
+I study the decays of bottom quark bound states at experiments like Belle, BaBar, and LHCb, analyzing their signals to test the Standard Model and search for signs of new physics.

+Outside of research, I enjoy exploring emerging technologies, delving into the history of science, and studying the science behind Formula 1 racing, where physics, engineering, and strategy intersect in exciting ways.

 ## Latest News
+- March 2025, CP-violation in baryons observed at $>5 \sigma$ at [LHCb](https://lhcb-outreach.web.cern.ch/2025/03/25/observation-of-the-different-behaviour-of-baryonic-matter-and-antimatter/#:~:text=The%20difference%20in%20the%20number%20of%20%CE%9Bb0,deviations%20implies%20the%20observation%20of%20CP%20violation.){:target="_blank"}{:rel="noopener noreferrer"} for the first time!
+[Read my subsequent analysis where it may be observed next.](https://www.sciencedirect.com/science/article/pii/S0370269325005982?via%3Dihub){:target="_blank"}{:rel="noopener noreferrer"}.
 - November 2023, Selected as a mentee for [LHC Early Carrer Mentorship Program](https://lhc-mentoring.web.cern.ch/){:target="_blank"}{:rel="noopener noreferrer"}.
 - September 2023, visiting [SCIPP](https://scipp.science.ucsc.edu/){:target="_blank"}{:rel="noopener noreferrer"}, University of California, Santa Cruz.
 - April 2023, Joined [Chennai Mathematical Institute](https://www.cmi.ac.in){:target="_blank"}{:rel="noopener noreferrer"} as a Postdoc.